oduit/pytest-oduit/README.md

 pip install pytest-oduit
 ```

 Note: pytest-odoo must not be installed.
+Never run pytest for testing odoo
+modules inside the source dir of pytest-oduit (as then the odoo mock is loaded).

 ## Requirements